Jordanx09-xd/Youtube-Morphe/README.md

 # YouTube Morphe

-A personal YouTube Morphe root module providing an ad-free experience with background playback and a true AMOLED Black interface.
+A personal YouTube root module providing an ad-free experience, background playback, and a true AMOLED Black interface.

-This project is maintained for personal and community use and is distributed as a flashable module for Magisk and KernelSU.
+This module is built using the **Morphe patching manager** and is packaged and maintained independently as a flashable module for Magisk and KernelSU.

 ---